antonycourtney/browser-laptop/docs/tabliIntegrationNotes.md

 The popup window itself is `TabManagerPopup` (`components/TabManagerPopup.js`).
 Following the model of the `FindBar` component, this is realized as a fixed `div` with absolute size and positioning created by the `Frame` component (`components/frame.js`).
 Modal effect achieved by nesting the popup div in a invisible (alpha of 0.0) `div` that covers the entire window.

+***TODO/FIXME: The TabManagerPopup should probably move to Main, since Frame is really a single tab.***
+Note:  Looks like the windowStore code is setting tabManagerShown (and presumably tabManagerWindowStates) on the frame, which is also almost certainly not what we want.

 Visbility of the `TabManagerPopup` controlled by `tabManagerShown` property of frame state (see [state.md](state.md) ).  [**TODO**: `FindBar` component now non-existent when not shown instead of using `active` property controlling visibility.
 Follow same approach for `TabManagerPopup`? ]

 Top-level callbacks / actions: